GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 Refer to [Design decisions](/docs/privacy-sandbox/summary-reports/design-decisions/) to help you plan your data collection strategy.

-You can get started by trying out the steps that follow, and then adapt you strategy to fit, or you can plan your strategy in advance.
+You can get started by trying out the steps that follow, and then adapt your strategy to fit, or you can plan your strategy in advance.

 This guide is a high-level implemention overview for developers, not a strategy guide.
 Strategic planning will likely require a deeper understanding of the internal workings of the API, which is covered in other documentation, such as [Design decisions](/docs/privacy-sandbox/summary-reports/design-decisions/).

 ## Understanding report types

 The Attribution Reporting API is designed to allow you to generate two types of reports: event-level and summary reports.
 Part of your decision making will be to decide whether you'll be starting with event-level reports or summary reports.

+It's important to note that aggregatable reports represent data that is eventually aggregated and summarized to produce summary reports.
+They can be thought of as an intermediate step in the generation of summary reports, which are the reports containing data that can be read by advertisers and ad techs.

 ### Event-level reports

 Event-level reports require less preparation than aggregatable reports, and can be a good way to dive into the API.
-Just know that they each serve different use cases.
+Just know that each report type serves different use cases.

 Event-level reports associate an ad click or view with coarse conversion data.
 They are suited for:

 - **Optimization**.
 Event-level reports help answer questions like "How can I improve my return on investment?".
 In particular, these reports can be used to optimize for ad placement, since a unique ID for the ad side can be made available in the reports.
 Event-level reports can provide training data for machine learning models.
 - **Coarse reporting**, where very little information is needed about the conversion.
 The current limitation is 3 bits of conversion data for clicks⏤this means a conversion can be assigned one of eight categories⏤and 1 bit for views.
 Encoding of granular conversion-side data, such as a specific price or conversion time is not supported in event-level reports.
 - **Fraud detection**.
 The data in some reports can be useful for ad fraud detection and analysis, by allowing you to understand patterns that can be used to identify spammy or invalid activity.

-#### Event-level reports - additional concepts
+#### Event-level report concepts

 - [attribution sources](/docs/privacy-sandbox/attribution-reporting/register-attribution-source)
 - [attribution triggers](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger)
 - request and response headers

-Once you're familiar with the concepts for event-level reports and have defined your sources, triggers, set your headers, and defined your endpoints, you're ready to receive event-level reports.
+Once you're familiar with the concepts for event-level reports and have defined your [sources](#source), [triggers](#trigger), set your headers, and defined your [endpoints](#endpoints), you're ready to receive event-level reports.

 The remainder of this document discusses implementation for aggregatable report generation.